TiagoDeserth/ENIAC/README.md

 | 45 | 0.07 | 0.12 | 0.08 | 0.11 | 0.11 | 0.06 | 0.10 | 0.08 | 0.14 | 0.08 |

 ## SyneDC Dataset

+The SyneDC dataset presents a higher initial unknown rate (up to 12.79% at moment 1) compared to RBF, reflecting its larger number of known classes (20) and higher dimensionality (54 attributes).
+As with RBF, all configurations converge to values below 0.5% after the warm-up phase, with no systematic difference introduced by the windowing mechanism.

 | Moment | w=1 up=1.0 | w=40 up=1.0 | w=40 up=0.8 | w=40 up=0.5 | w=80 up=1.0 | w=80 up=0.8 | w=80 up=0.5 | w=200 up=1.0 | w=200 up=0.8 | w=200 up=0.5 |
 |---|---|---|---|---|---|---|---|---|---|---|